Minister-President of Lower Saxony

 The minister-president of Lower Saxony (Ministerpräsident des Landes Niedersachsen), also referred to as the premier or prime minister, is the head of government of the German state of Lower Saxony.
 The position was created in 1946, when the states of Brunswick, Oldenburg, Schaumburg-Lippe and the State of Hanover were merged to form the state of Lower Saxony.
 The current minister-president is Olaf Lies, heading a coalition government between the Social Democrats and the Greens.
-Lies succeeded Stephan Weil after his resignation 2025.
+Lies succeeded Stephan Weil after his resignation in 2025.

 The office of the minister-president is known as the state chancellery (Staatskanzlei), and is located in the capital of Hanover, along with the rest of the cabinet departments.

 The state of Lower Saxony sees itself in the tradition notably of the Kingdom of Hanover, having adopted many of its symbols.
 For the predecessor office in the Kingdom of Hanover, see Privy Council of Hanover.